Prof. Kristi Upson-Saia

 Areas of specialization: late ancient Mediterranean religions; dress and performativity; history of medicine, health, and healing

-Prof. Upson-Saia offers specialized topics courses on the Roman world, including: Magic, Miracle, and Medicine in Antiquity"Good" Sex: History of Sexual EthicsDeath, Dying, and the Afterlife in the Ancient Mediterranean World; and Humans and the Environment in Antiquity.
+Prof. Upson-Saia offers specialized courses on the ancient Roman world, including: Magic, Miracle, and Medicine in Antiquity"Good" Sex: History of Sexual EthicsDeath, Dying, and the Afterlife in the Ancient Mediterranean World; and Humans and the Environment in Antiquity.
 With Prof. Morrissey (Philosophy) and Prof. Lehr (Economics), she team-teaches the Health & Humanity FYS course.
-She also leads the Turkey: Then & Now program, which pairs a semester long course with a short-term field study in Turkey (ancient Asia Minor).
+She has also led the Turkey: Then & Now program, which pairs a semester long course with a short-term field study in Turkey (ancient Asia Minor).

 Her early research focused on religious dress and performativity in late antiquity.
 On this topic, she published two books: Early Christian Dress: Gender, Virtue and Authority (Routledge, 2011) and Dressing Judeans and Christians in Antiquity (Routledge, 2014).

 More recently, her research focus has turned to medicine and healing in late antiquity.
-With Dr. Heidi Marx (Univ. of Manitoba), Prof. Upson-Saia founded the international working group ReMeDHe (pronounced "remedy," an acronym for Religion, Medicine, Disability, and Health in late antiquity), a group of 300+ scholars who collaborate on scholarly projects, support one another’s research, and try to make academia a kinder, better place.
-Her latest book Medicine, Health, and Healing in the Ancient Mediterranean will be published with University of California press in 2023!
+Prof. Upson-Saia co-founded the international working group ReMeDHe (pronounced "remedy," an acronym for Religion, Medicine, Disability, and Health in late antiquity), a group of 350+ scholars who collaborate on scholarly projects.
+She is a series editor for the Religion, Medicine and Health in Late Antiquity book series (Routledge Press).
+Her latest book Medicine, Health, and Healing in the Ancient Mediterranean was published with University of California press in 2023 and is already receiving rave reviews